Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 I also categorically avoid high-end audiophile gear.
 While a $1,000 Denon would undoubtedly be better, such headphones are unaffordable for the average listeners, and frankly, an overkill for most users.
 You can get perfectly great result with an M50x or an AKG K240 with the right amp.

-The 6 Best Headphones for Amps in 2020
+The 6 Best Headphones for Amps

 Here are our six favorite headphones for amps, divided by category: